-This document discusses how to migrate Digital Certificates whose private key is stored in ICSF.
+This document discusses how to migrate Digital Certificates across systems whose private key is stored in ICSF.

-Using the following steps, sites can generate a new certificate with a private ICSF key on system A (the source system) and replicate the same certificate and key on system B (the target system).
-In the TSS GENCERT command examples shown, the certificate you are migrating is associated with the user ID SYSMAN and has the CA Top Secret certificate label 'SECURE.KEY'.
+Use the following steps to generate a new certificate with a private ICSF key on system A (the source system) and replicate the same certificate and key on system B (the target system).
+In the TSS GENCERT command examples shown, the certificate to be migrated is associated with the user ID SYSMAN and has the CA Top Secret certificate label 'SECURE.KEY'.
 The ICSF private key has the PKDS key label 'SECURE.KEY' and is generated by the PCI cryptographic coprocessor.
 On the target system, 'MIGRATED.KEY' will be the value used for the CA Top Secret certificate and PKDS key labels.
 (Note, they could have the same value as the source system if desired.)

 Steps for migrating a certificate and its ICSF private key